Conducted with the cooperation of the Criminal Division of the United States Attorney for the Eastern District of New York

 Also see Note: re security clearance.

 The United States Attorney's Office will select up to ten students for externships in the Criminal Division of the United States Attorney's Office for the Eastern District of New York, which is located in Brooklyn just over the Brooklyn Bridge and four stops on the subway from NYU.
 The Office is a national leader in the prosecution of federal crimes, including terrorism, cybercrime, public corruption, organized crime, civil rights, business and securities fraud, international narcotics trafficking, violent crime, and human trafficking.
-Interns will have the opportunity to work closely with Assistant United States Attorneys at every stage of the case, gaining a greater understanding of the scope of prosecutorial discretion and the ways in which such discretion is exercised.
+Interns will have the opportunity to work closely with Assistant United States Attorneys at every stage of a case, from investigation to prosecution to appeals, gaining a greater understanding of the scope of prosecutorial discretion and the ways in which such discretion is exercised.
 In addition to conducting legal research and writing, students will be permitted, under the direction of an Assistant United States Attorney, to personally argue legal matters in court.
-For example, interns have the opportunity to participate inwill include bail detention arguments in arraignment court.
+For example, interns have the opportunity to participate in bail detention arguments in arraignment court.
 This “on your feet” in court experience is an invaluable experience for students in the externship.

 Work of the Criminal Division

 Criminal Division Assistant United States Attorneys handle criminal cases from the initial investigative stage through appeal, working with federal agents, investigators, and local police to plan strategy, presenting cases to the grand jury, negotiating with defense counsel, handling all court appearances and motion practice, trying cases before the bench and jury, and briefing and arguing appeals to the United States Court of Appeals for the Second Circuit.
 Assistant United States Attorneys in the Eastern District of New York have prosecuted some of the most significant criminal cases in the nation in the areas of terrorism, cybercrime, public corruption, organized crime, civil rights, business and securities fraud, international narcotics trafficking, violent crime, and human trafficking.
-Examples include successful prosecutions of: Robert S. Kelly, “R. Kelly,” the musician who exploited women and minor girls for decades, high-ranking officials of the Fédération Internationale de Football Association (FIFA), the organization responsible for the regulation and promotion of soccer worldwide; Joaquin “El Chapo” Guzman, the leader of the Sinoloa Cartel in Mexico; al Qaeda, ISIS and other terrorist operatives arrested in the United States and overseas; the prosecution of Martin Shkreli, also known as “Pharma Bro” for securities fraud; members of a global cybercrime organization that stole $45 million in back-to-back cyberheists targeting several major financial institutions; various members and associates of the five families of New York City; the NYPD officers responsible for the sexual assault on Abner Louima; former Congressman Michael Grimm and former New York State Senator Pedro Espada; bankers from various prominent financial institutions for their role in multi-billion dollar international fraud and bribery schemes; executives of Symbol Technologies for massive stock fraud; members of MS-13, a violent international street gang; and numerous members of Mexican sex trafficking operations.
+Examples include successful prosecutions of: Robert S. Kelly, “R. Kelly,” the musician, and Keith Raniere, the founder and leader of Nxivm, for their sexual exploitation of victims, inlcuding minors; high-ranking officials of the Fédération Internationale de Football Association (FIFA), the organization responsible for the regulation and promotion of soccer worldwide; Joaquin “El Chapo” Guzman, the leader of the Sinoloa Cartel in Mexico; al Qaeda, ISIS and other terrorist operatives arrested in the United States and overseas; the prosecution of Martin Shkreli, also known as “Pharma Bro” for securities fraud; members of a global cybercrime organization that stole $45 million in back-to-back cyberheists targeting several major financial institutions; various members and associates of the five families of New York City; the NYPD officers responsible for the sexual assault on Abner Louima; former Congressman Michael Grimm and former New York State Senator Pedro Espada; individuals who have committed violations of the Foreign Corrupt Practices Act, including bankers from Goldman Sachs for their involvement in the 1MDB bribery and money laundering scheme, business executives for their roles in the Odebrecht bribery and money laundering scheme; members of MS-13, a violent international street gang; and numerous members of Mexican sex trafficking operations.

 By participating in this externship, students will have an opportunity to learn about the inner workings of the federal criminal justice system.
-Each student will report to, assist, and work under the supervision of one or two Criminal Division Assistant United States Attorneys for approximately 10 to 15 hours per week.
-Students will work closely with each of their supervisors in the investigation, preparation, and prosecution of criminal cases in federal court in Brooklyn.
-The students' work may include, for example, interviewing federal agents, attending proffers of cooperating witnesses, drafting motions, briefs, plea agreements, and other pleadings, and otherwise assisting in the preparation of such materials.
+Each student will work under the supervision of two Criminal Division Assistant United States Attorneys on the investigation, preparation, and prosecution of criminal cases for approximately 10 to 15 hours per week.
+The students' work may include, for example, attending interviews of witnesses, including proffers of cooperating witnesses; assisting with investigative strategy and drafting motions, plea agreements, appellate briefs and other pleadings.
 Students will also assist Assistant United States Attorneys who are preparing for trial by, for example, attending debriefings of witnesses and drafting jury instructions.
 Every student will have the opportunity to appear in court on behalf of the United States at a trial, hearing and/or other court appearance.
 The externship is separate from, although complementary to, the EDNY seminar.

 Participants will meet weekly for a two-hour evening seminar to discuss, study, and explore the many important roles of the prosecutor in the federal criminal justice system.
 Classes will focus on ethical and strategic considerations in exercising prosecutorial authority and other challenges facing federal prosecutors.
 In particular, classes will examine how federal prosecutors may influence criminal cases at all stages of development, investigation, and arrest through various investigative techniques, charging decisions, plea bargaining, and sentencing.
-Students will also participate in in-class simulations based on a mock case file to help them improve their advocacy skills.
+Students will also participate in in-class simulations based on a mock case file to help them improve their advocacy skills and hear from guest speakers from other components of the criminal justice system, including from the defense bar and bench.

 The externship fieldwork is assessed on a credit/fail basis.
 The seminar receives a letter grade.